Decoding Peterson’s 12 Rules for Life

 Discovery—We need to discover what went wrong and the values that can be sustained even in the worst tragedies.
 We need to discover something worth fighting and dying for, then specify our discovery in precise speech.
 “Search for the correct words.
 Organize these words into the correct sentences, and those sentences into correct paragraphs.
 The past can be redeemed, when reduced by precise language to its essence.
 The present can flow by without robbing the future if its realities are spoken out clearly” (Peterson, 2018, p.
 281).

 Precise language will shape and sharpen our perception of reality; it will also facilitate problem-solving, goal-attainment, and relationship development.
-That being said, it would be naïve to believe that being precise in our speech about our ultimate concern and life goals will resolve all our predicaments in life.
-However, a precise articulation about our problems and aspirations is still a good indication of having sorted ourselves out and already started on a new trajectory.
+That being said, it would be naïve to believe that being precise in our speech about our ultimate concerns and life goals will resolve all our predicaments in life.
+However, the precise articulation of our problems and aspirations is still a good indication of having sorted ourselves out and started on a new trajectory.
 In Chapter 8, we learn why we need to tell the truth.
 In this chapter, we learn how to speak the truth as a way to create better relationships and a better future.

 Confront the chaos of Being.
 Take aim against a sea of troubles.
 Specify your destination and chart your course.
 Admit to what you want.
 Tell those around you who you are.
 Narrow, and gaze attentively, and move forward, forthrightly.
 (Peterson, 2018, p.
 283)

 Rule 11: Do not bother children when they are skateboarding